ddrake/coeus-ngsolve/README.md

 ### Step 9

 Open `install_ngsolve_serial` in an editor to make sure the cmake command is to your liking.
-The Pardiso sparse solver is recommended, but does not appear to be available on Gaia.
+The Intel MKL Pardiso sparse solver is recommended, but does not appear to be available on Gaia.
 On Gaia, UMFPack should be enabled instead.

 run `install_ngsolve_serial` to install Netgen/Ngsolve for most purposes.